rhayes777/PyAutoFit/docs/overview/model_complex.rst

         def log_likelihood_function(self, instance):

-            # The 'instance' that comes into this method is a CollectionPriorModel.
+            # The 'instance' that comes into this method is a Collection.
 It contains
             # instances of every class we instantiated it with, where each instance is named
-            # following the names given to the CollectionPriorModel, which in this example is a
+            # following the names given to the Collection, which in this example is a
             # Gaussian (with name 'gaussian) and Exponential (with name 'exponential'):

             print("Gaussian Instance:")